DongLab-SIAT/One-Stop-SPT/README.md

-# **One-Stop SPT: An Integrated Python Toolkit for One-Stop Analysis of Live-Cell Single-Particle Tracking Data**
+# **One-Stop SPT: An Integrated Python Toolkit for Comprehensive Live-Cell Single-Particle Tracking Analysis**

 *A unified and cross-platform Python framework for SPT data processing, nuclear segmentation, trajectory tracking, and biophysical modeling.*